-Visiting Assistant Professors are strongly encouraged to become part of the life of the law school by attending faculty and student functions, participating in faculty roundtables and workshops, volunteering to judge moot court practice arguments and competitions, serving on faculty committees, and interacting with current and prospective students.
+VAPs are strongly encouraged to become part of the life of the law school by attending faculty and student functions, participating in faculty roundtables and workshops, volunteering to judge moot court practice arguments and competitions, serving on faculty committees, and interacting with current and prospective students.

 Over the years, the Chicago-Kent VAP program has produced exceptional doctrinal and skills professors.
 Some of them have continued their academic careers at such schools as The University of Alabama School of Law, Brooklyn Law School, University at Buffalo Law School, Case Western Reserve University School of Law, The Catholic University of America, Columbus School of Law, Florida State University College of Law, Hofstra University School of Law, Howard University School of Law, Indiana University Maurer School of Law, The John Marshall Law School, Loyola Law School Los Angeles, University of Memphis, Cecil C. Humphreys School of Law, Ohio Northern University College of Law, Oklahoma City University School of Law, University of the Pacific, McGeorge School of Law, Pennsylvania State University, The Dickerson School of Law, University of Pittsburgh School of Law, Roger Williams University School of Law, Stetson University College of Law, Suffolk University Law School, Thomas Jefferson School of Law, The University of Tulsa College of Law, University of Virginia School of Law, College of William and Mary, Marshall-Wythe School of Law, and William Mitchell College of Law.